mehadihn/mehadihn.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi"
+title: "About Me"
-excerpt: "Mehadi Hassan"
+excerpt: "Hi - Mehadi Hassan"
 author_profile: true
 redirect_from:
   - /about/